Orgasmic Birth: Is It Real? - Baby Chick

 I spoke with Barry Komisaruk, Ph.D., a researcher on the benefits of oxytocin, orgasm, and pain relief for my Orgasmic Birth Virtual Conference.
 He said, “Some women feel guilty about that, that the baby shouldn’t be producing erotic sensations.
 But when you understand the physiology of it – the neurophysiology – that the nipple projects to the genital sensory cortex, and a function of it is to facilitate oxytocin release, which is reproductively beneficial.
 If you can get past the cultural silos of sex and pleasure and reproduction and childcare and all these – making these separate elements – if you can get beyond that and sort of just play it a little bit more casually, then you can understand why the systems are linked as they are.
 There’s an adaptive significance to it, an adaptive benefit.
 Hopefully, the cultural constraints that create guilt – maybe if those could be reduced, it could facilitate happiness and relaxation and loss of guilt and hopefully be beneficial.”

 There is much to do to get beyond the silos we have created around sexuality, childbirth, and mothering.
 It is time to change; we know too much to turn back now.
-We must develop home-like settings for birth: at home, in birth centers, and hospitals.
+We must develop home-like settings for birth: at home, in birth centers, and in hospitals.
 These should be spaces where safety and privacy are honored, with options for movement, pleasure, singing, dancing, and sexuality to be safely enjoyed.
 So much more is possible during birth.

 Share